derekjchow/kelvin/doc/microarch/lsu.md

 ## Slots

-The Kelvin LSU uses a concept called _slots_ to handle memory transactions.
+The CoralNPU LSU uses a concept called _slots_ to handle memory transactions.
 A slot is a data structure which manages the state of a single dispatched LSU operation and determines what memory transaction should be performed.
 At its core, there exists a table in each slot which tracks which part of the memory